Make it possible to treat objects as falsy in order to make NullObjects more convenient

-#2 Updated by Rodrigo Rosenfeld Rosas 11 months ago
+#2 Updated by Rodrigo Rosenfeld Rosas about 1 year ago

 I should agree with Charles although I understand Ilya's concerns.
 Maybe another attempt to get this implemented would be simply requesting native support for a NullObject class in such a way that falsey would be either false, nil or an instance of NullObject.
 What do you think about such proposal?

-#4 Updated by Ilya Vorontsov 11 months ago
+#4 Updated by Ilya Vorontsov about 1 year ago

 I understand your oppositions.
 IMO, NullObject should be a kind of immutable/singleton object so that object couldn't change its truthiness unless method is redefined. (but in ruby there're already many ways to shoot own leg)